emacs-php/php-mode/README.md

 ## New 5.4 Keywords

 Now `php-mode` supports syntax highlighting for new keywords which were added as part of PHP 5.4, e.g. those related to traits, such as `insteadof`.
-Traits now also appear in Imenu listings.
+Traits now also appear in Imenu listings, as well as namespaces.

 ## Treatment of Underscores